Ewan Wallace, Chairman

-John Tilman, Chairman
+John Tilman, Director/Trustee

-John Tilman is the Chairman of the Board at The Lilias Graham Trust.
+John Tilman was the Chairman of the Board at The Lilias Graham Trust.
 Before he retired, John was a Scottish Chartered Accountant.
 He has been involved with the charity since the 1980’s when he lived in Gargunnock and was a neighbour of Lilias Graham – our charity’s founder.

 John says that he would like to see the parenting capacity assessment service that The Lilias Graham Trust offers replicated in other cities across Scotland so that more families might be helped.
 John, who lives nearby in Port of Menteith and is actively involved in The Lilias Graham Trust, says it has been a great year for the charity – due to the dedication of Chief Executive, Cath Morrison and her team of professional staff.